nix-community/nixpkgs-update/README.md

 ## Checks

-A number of checks are performed to help nixpkgs maintainers gauge the liklihood that an update was successful.
+A number of checks are performed to help nixpkgs maintainers gauge the likelihood that an update was successful.
 All the binaries are run with various flags to see if they have a zero exit code and output the new version number.
 The outpath directory tree is searched for files containing the new version number.
 A directory tree and disk usage